Menu

 How long are homes taking to sell in Moncton?

-Days on market vary widely by price point and location.
+Days on market vary widely.
 Nearly one-third of February 2026 sales had been on the market for 90 days or more.
-Well-priced properties in active districts like Dieppe are still selling quickly (median of 18.5 days), while overpriced listings in slower districts can sit for months.
+Well-priced properties in active districts like Dieppe are still selling quickly (median of 18.5 days).

 Is now a good time to buy a home in Greater Moncton?

-For buyers with stable employment and a solid financial plan, current conditions offer advantages that haven't been available in years: roughly 990 active listings (the most since 2019), more negotiating leverage, longer decision-making windows, and interest rates that have come down significantly from their peak.
-The market favours prepared buyers right now.
+For buyers with stable employment and a solid financial plan, current conditions offer advantages: roughly 990 active listings (the most since 2019), more negotiating leverage, and interest rates that have come down significantly from their peak.

 What is the Bank of Canada doing to interest rates?